flowsynx/plugin-csv/README.md

 - All operations run in a secure sandbox within FlowSynx.
 - Only authorized platform users can view or modify configurations.

----

 ## License

-© FlowSynx.
+Â© FlowSynx.
 All rights reserved.